NEWSMAKER-Modi faces mammoth task to meet India's soaring expectations

 Within Gujarat itself, critics point to the segregation that has taken place over the last decade.
 For Muslims it is difficult to buy property in areas dominated by Hindus, forcing the community's fast-growing urban middle class to live in cramped and decrepit corners of cities.

 "Modi is set to govern all of India, the 150 million Muslims included, and there is reason to be cautious," said Ruchir Sharma, head of emerging markets at Morgan Stanley.
-(Editing by Raju Gopalakrishnan)
+(Editing by Mike Collett-White)